openshift/origin/HACKING.md

-To build an OpenShift release you create the `make release` target on a system with Docker, which will create a build environment image and then execute a cross platform Go build within it.
+To build an OpenShift release you create the `make release` target on a system with Docker, which will create a build environment image and then execute a cross-platform Go build within it.
 The build output will be copied to `_output/releases` as a set of tars containing each version.
 It will also build the `openshift/origin-base` image which is the common parent image for all OpenShift Docker images.